go-godo/godo/README.md

 ## Exec functions

 Gosu provides simple exec functions.
-They are included as part of Gosu package because they are frequently used in tasks.
-Moreover, Gosu tracks the PID of the `Start()` async function to restart an application gracefully.
+They are included as part of Gosu package as they are frequently used in tasks.
+Moreover, Gosu tracks the pid of the `Start()` async function to restart an application gracefully.

-Run a bash string.
-Can be multine line with continutation.
+Run a bash script string.
+The script can be multine line with continutation.

     Bash(`
-        echo -n $USERj
+        echo -n $USER
         echo some really long \
             command
     `)

-Run a bash string script and capture its output.
+Run a bash script string and capture its output.

     output, err := BashOutput(`echo -n $USER`)

-Run main executable inside of cmd/app and set environment var FOO
+Run main executable inside of cmd/app and set environment var FOO for the command.

     Run("main", &Cmd{Wd: "cmd/app", Env: []string{"FOO=bar"})

 Run and capture output

-    output, err := RunOutput('whoami')
+    output, err := RunOutput("whoami")

 Start an async command.
 If executable has suffix ".go" then it will be "go install"ed then executed.
 Use this for watching a server task.

-    Start("main.go", &Cmd{Wd: "cmd/app")
+    Start("main.go", &Cmd{Wd: "cmd/app"})